 He charged the two draeyks in front of him, focusing all of his rage for the creatures.
-Energy compressed into the fury of his clenched fists, passing through them and into his claymore as it grew brighter and brighter with such ferocity of a crimson glow that was nearly blinding even to himself.
-Each of the creatures blocked his incoming strikes with so much precision that it had him baffled.
+Anger bled Searon’s veins to his clenched fists, passing through them and into his claymore as it grew brighter and brighter, with such ferocity making a crimson gleam to his weapon, that was nearly blinding even to himself.
+Each of the creatures blocked his incoming strikes with so much precision that had him baffled.
 He tried changing the degree in which he slashed the blade, but the attempt seemed even more useless than what he was doing before.
 A flash of orange stole his attention as he looked into the oak trees beyond.
 Before he even heard the click of the crossbow, he felt the searing heat of a bolt entering his left shoulder.
 Gritting his teeth over a shout of pain, Searon tried to shake off the tingling burn that was running through his veins.
 He stepped forward, ready to be done with the savage creatures.

 |Edward Norton||as Searon|